-- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - , Communicating this policy to parents/carers when their child joins the school and via the school website - Sensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - > Ensuring the relevant staffing ratios are met, where applicable
+- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems that support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - > Communicating this policy to parents/carers when their child joins the school and via the school website - > Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent (the DSL is the Headteacher). - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this (the DSL is the Headteacher). - > Ensuring the relevant staffing ratios are met, where applicable